shemtovsamuel/Scientific-Aarticle-Generator-AI/README.md

 3. Enter the password to access the application.

+4. You can choose to use predefined test values by checking the corresponding box.

+5. Enter the article title and relevant data, or use the test values.

-4. Input your desired topic and click "Generate Article" to create a scientific review article.
+6. Click on "Generate Article" to create a technical article.

 ## Customization

-- Modify the `prompt` template in `app.py` to adjust the article generation instructions.
+- Modify the prompt template in `app.py` to adjust the article generation instructions.
-- Update the source articles in the `articles` directory to change the reference material for generation.
+- Update the `bibliography.txt` file to change the bibliographic references used for generation.
+- Adjust the test values `title_defaultù and `data_default` according to your needs.

 By Samuel Shemtov